AC Troubleshooting Wizard

 Try These Before Calling Anyone

-Is it set to COOL (not just FAN or HEAT)?
-Is the set temperature actually below the current room temperature?
-Has someone in the household accidentally changed the mode or set it to 28Β°C?
-Thermostats account for more service calls than most homeowners expect.
+Is it set to COOL (not FAN or HEAT)?
+Is the temperature set below the current room temperature?
+Has someone accidentally changed the settings?
+Thermostat issues cause more AC problems than many homeowners realize.
+If everything looks correct, you may need professional air conditioner repair in Hamilton.

-The outdoor unit has a disconnect box on your home’s exterior wall.
-If someone pulled the disconnect (common during fall/winter service) and didn’t replace it, the outdoor unit won’t respond to any thermostat call for cooling.
-Open the box and confirm the disconnect block is seated properly.
+The outdoor unit has a disconnect box mounted on the exterior wall.
+If the disconnect was removed during maintenance and not reinstalled, the AC won’t respond to cooling calls.
+Open the box and confirm the disconnect block is fully seated.
+If the issue persists, review typical AC repair costs in Hamilton before scheduling service.

 What You’re SeeingLikely Cause(s)What to Do